wevbarker/xPlain/README.md

 ```
 <<xAct`xPlain`;
 ```
-Having done this, you now have access to some new sectioning commands which acept strings as input:
+Having done this, you now have access to some new sectioning commands which accept strings as input:
 ```mathematica
 Title@"Welcome to the xPlain package, here is a title";
 Chapter@"And here is a chapter";